Talk to me about teaching media literacy to your teens at school.

 Unilever conducted a two-year worldwide global survey and reported that only 2% of ads show women as being intelligent, 3% in managerial positions, and only 1% show women as being funny.
 The rest show women as something to look at.
 That’s not funny.

-Let’s help our teens navigate this world and raise a generation who feel Pretty Smart about what they see all around them.
+I want to help teens navigate this world and raise a generation who feel Pretty Smart about what they see all around them.